Safeguarding Venice from Floods: the Interventions

 Noteworthy

-• The gates are visible only in case of flood alert, as under normal circumstances they are housed underwater.
+• The gates are raised only in case of flood alerts.
+Under normal circumstances they are housed underwater and are not visible.

-• In case of adverse weather conditions, the boat won’t be able to reach the sea inlet.
+• In case of adverse weather conditions, boats and private water taxies may be unable to operate and reach the inlet.

-• We take care of booking the boat, yet the cost is to be paid separately from the guide’s fee, and directly to the driver (on the day)
+• While we take care of reserving water transportation when required, the cost of transportation is to be paid separately to the company providing the service.

 Venice with a Guide